Hunt for medical gear to fight coronavirus becomes all-consuming as cases soar

 But efforts for a quick aid package from Congress faltered.
 The U.S. Senate voted against advancing a nearly $2 trillion economic rescue package.
 Democrats argued it was tilted toward corporations rather than workers and health care providers.
 Another vote was expected Monday.

-The delay shook investors, as has the accumulation of canceled events large and small, the soaring numbers of unemployed and a general, widespread shrinking in spending.
-An untold number of burials are going forward with nothing more than a priest, a funeral home staffer and one loved one to bear witness.
+The delay shook investors, as has the accumulation of canceled events large and small, the soaring numbers of unemployed and a widespread pullback in spending.
+U.S. futures slipped more than 3% on Monday and stocks fell in Paris, Frankfurt and London after a brutal session in Asia.

-Markets reopened to an altered business landscape as lockdowns and closures intended to halt the spread of the new coronavirus expanded over the weekend to include many cities around the world and the number of people infected surged.

-U.S. futures slipped more than 3% on Monday and share benchmarks in many Asian markets logged sharp losses.
+Governments everywhere are grappling with how to keep essential supplies flowing as their economies slow to keep the virus from spreading.
+French President Emmanuel Macron urged employees in supermarkets and other essential businesses to keep working despite the threats to their health.

-Worldwide, nearly 340,000 people have been infected and over 14,700 have died from the virus that first emerged in central China late last year.
-As cases in China ebbed, the dangers to Europe and the U.S. have grown exponentially.
-After just weeks, the U.S. has more than 33,000 cases and more than 400 deaths.
-Worldwide, some 99,000 people have recovered, mostly in China.
+Worldwide, nearly 350,000 people have been infected and 15,000 have died from the virus that first emerged in central China late last year.
+As cases in China ebbed, the dangers to Europe and the U.S. have grown exponentially, although Germany on Monday cautiously reported some flattening of its infection curve.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever or coughing.
 But for some older adults and people with existing health problems it can cause more severe illness, including pneumonia.
+Over 100,000 people have recovered, mostly in China.

+Authorities kept up their push to get people to stay home but some were clearly not listening.

+Photos showed long lines of parked cars as hundreds walked up the remote mountains of Snowdonia National Park in Wales, which saw“its busiest-ever visitor day" on Saturday.
+The park on Monday urged the British government to be more explicit in its advice so people “protect themselves and others.”

+Italy's infections continued to spike, hitting 59,000 cases and 5,476 deaths, and India's prime minister asked, with mixed results, his nation of 1.3 billion people to stay home.
+The arrival of the global pandemic in Syria as well as the Gaza Strip has raised concerns it could run rampant in some of the most vulnerable areas in the Mideast.

+Two former passengers of the virus-infected Diamond Princess cruise ship died, bringing to 10 the number of deaths from a ship that had over 700 infections and stands as a prime example of how not to contain an outbreak.
+With weddings and other large gatherings banned in many places, an untold number of burials are going forward with nothing more than a minister, a funeral home staffer and one loved one to bear witness.

-Republican Rand Paul of Kentucky became the first U.S. senator to announce he was infected.
-Opera superstar Plácido Domingo confirmed he has COVID-19, and German Chancellor Angela Merkel put herself into quarantine after a doctor who gave her a pneumonia vaccine tested positive.
+Republican Rand Paul of Kentucky became the first U.S. senator to announce he was infected, joining the likes of celebrities like opera superstar Plácido Domingo.
+German Chancellor Angela Merkel put herself into quarantine after a doctor who gave her a pneumonia vaccine tested positive.

-Italy's infections continued to spike Sunday, hitting 59,000 cases and 5,476 deaths, and India's prime minister asked, with mixed results, his nation of 1.3 billion people to stay home.

-With no end in sight to the global uncertainty, Japanese Prime Minister Shinzo Abe acknowledged that a postponement of this year's Summer Olympics could be unavoidable.
-Canada and Australia added to the immense pressure on Japan and Olympic organizers by suggesting they wouldn't send athletes to Tokyo this summer.

-The International Olympic Committee's announced a plan to examine the situation over the next few weeks and make a decision that could include the option to postpone.
+With no end in sight to the global uncertainty, Japanese Prime Minister Shinzo Abe acknowledged that postponing this year's Summer Olympics could be unavoidable.
+Canada and Australia added to the pressure on Olympic organizers by suggesting they wouldn't send athletes to Tokyo this summer.
+The International Olympic Committee said it would examine the situation over the next few weeks.

 "If it is difficult to hold in a complete way, a decision of postponement would be unavoidable,” Abe said.

-While other countries struggled to contain the virus, the central Chinese city of Wuhan, where the virus outbreak emerged late last year and the first metropolitan area be locked down, said Monday that it is now allowing for limited movement, both within the city and out of it, as its months-long lockdown gradually eases.
+While other countries struggled to contain the virus, the central Chinese city of Wuhan, where the virus outbreak first emerged, said Monday it's now allowing residents limited movement as its months-long lockdown gradually eases.

+But even after scientists in London predicted that the pandemic's death toll could easily top 1 million people in the U.S. alone — and that is the best-case scenario — some world leaders were still not yet convinced of the scope of the threat.

+Trump suggested that the remedies to fight the pandemic — including worldwide financial pain — may be more harmful than the outbreak itself, and vowed to reassess government restrictions after the 15-day mark of the U.S. shutdown.

 Associated Press reporters around the world contributed to this report.